This section describes the different components ALM provides to facilitate end-to-end deployment and testing.

 There are a few ways to schedule a run.
 The simplest is to schedule a test and allocate resources in advance by creating a timeslot in the Testing > Timeslots module.
 Alternatively, if the testing resources are available, you can arrange for a run to be executed immediately.

-For details about timeslot reservation, see How to Reserve Testing Timeslots in ALM.
+For details about timeslot reservation, see Reserve timeslots for running tests.

-For task information about executing tests and test sets, see How to Run Tests Automatically.
+For details about executing tests and test sets, see Run tests automatically.

-For task information about executing build verification suites, see How to Work with Build Verification Suites in ALM.
+For details about executing build verification suites, see Build Verification Suites.